operator-playground-io/kong-operator-tile/cover.md

 By integrating with the Kubernetes Ingress Controller spec, Kong ties directly to the Kubernetes lifecycle.
 As applications are deployed and new services are created, Kong will automatically live configure itself to serve traffic to these services.

-Below is a high-level architectural diagram of Kong api in kubernetes cluster:
+Below is a high-level architectural diagram of Kong api in Kubernetes cluster:

 ![](_images/architecture.png)